 How to Make Colored Sugar

-Add ¼ cup (45g) sugar to bowl with a few drops of food coloring.
+- Add ¼ cup (45g) sugar to the bowl with a few drops of food coloring.

 I’d love to know about your favorite holiday and what foods or desserts you often make to celebrate!
 You can share with me in the comments below.

 Tell me about:

 - Your favorite holiday: what is it and when do you celebrate it?

 - Traditional foods/desserts you make to celebrate the holiday